jimratliff/GenoMac-system/README.md

 ### Install apps/tools not available in Homebrew
 Some apps are not available in Homebrew but are available as downloads from GitHub repositories (e.g., Alan.app and the CLI tools `default-browser` and `utiluti`.

 Unlike Homebrew installations, upgrading to new versions is not automatic.
 Instead, each app is “pinned” to a particular version.
-This script will detect when the GitHub repo has a newer version available (relative to the pinned version), but it requires a manual change in the corresponding script to update the pinned version.
+This script will detect, and report, when the GitHub repo has a newer version available (relative to the pinned version), but it requires a manual change in the corresponding script to update the pinned version.
 In this sense, this script is intended to be run only (a) on a new system or (b) after one or more the apps/tools has been updated.
 That said, running this script is idempotent; there is no harm in running it repeatedly.
 ```shell
 cd ~/.genomac-system
 make app-install-other-than-homebrew